The Brier: History

 The Brier would continue to be played at the Granite Club in Toronto through to the 1940 competition.
 After then, the event would travel around the country, and would be played in all 10 provinces.
 Also at this point, rocks were coloured differently for each team and were matched to be of equal size.
 Play was discontinued between 1943 and 1945 due to World War II.
 After World War II, the event became more of a popular sporting spectacle across the country thanks to Macdonald Tobacco enlisting media outlets to cover the event.
 In 1946, the Canadian Broadcasting Corporation (CBC) began covering the event live across the country on the radio.
 By the 1960s, the CBC began showing curling on television, at first giving daily half-hour reports.
 In 1962, the CBC showed the tie-breaking playoff match up.
 In 1973, CBC began regularly showing live coverage of the final draw of the event.
 Today, TSN covers the entire tournament.
 CBC had covered the semi-finals and the finals up until the 2007–08 season.
 In 2013, Sportsnet and City began to offer coverage of the finals of the provincial playdowns in Manitoba, Ontario, Alberta, and British Columbia as well.

 In 1977, Macdonald Tobacco announced it would no longer be sponsoring the Brier, and the 1979 event would be the last one titled the Macdonald Brier.
 A committee headed by the Canadian Curling Association (today's Curling Canada) was put in charge to find a new sponsor, which would end up being the Labatt Brewing Company.
 The event retained the "Brier" name, despite the word being the property of Macdonald Tobacco.
 However, with the Labatt sponsorship came some changes to the event, such as adding a new championship trophy and adding a TV-friendly playoff round after the round robin games.
 Labatt remained the title sponsor until 2001 when Nokia took over.
 That sponsorship only lasted four years before Tim Hortons took over, until 2024.
 When the Labatt sponsorship ended, the original Brier trophy was brought back and the names of the winners during the Labatt era were engraved on it.

 Beginning in the 1990s, curling became more profitable, and the event would mostly be held in larger curling friendly markets (such as Edmonton, Calgary, Winnipeg and Saskatoon).
 At the same time, the World Curling Tour made the sport more lucrative, and curlers demanded cash prizes at the Brier, and the ability to display their sponsors on their jerseys.
 The Canadian Curling Association ignored their demands, and when the Grand Slam curling series was instituted in 2001, many of the top teams in the country boycotted the Brier in favour of playing in the Slams.
 Curlers' demands were eventually met and the boycott ended in 2003.
-The dominant Brier team of the era, the "Ferbey four" did not boycott the Brier, and won four of five Briers during the era, while other top teams such as Kevin Martin's boycotted the event.
+The dominant Brier team of the era, the "Ferbey four" did not boycott the Brier, and won both Briers during this era, while other top teams such as Kevin Martin's boycotted the event.